top of page

 RATTLESNAKES

-Only one guest has ever run into a Rattlesnake on the property.
-She followed the little snake around until it went into a hole.
+Only one guest has ever seen a Rattlesnake on the property.
 Watch where you put your feet and hands.
-Don‛t carelessly dig into wood piles or other crevices where snakes might be relaxing.
-If one rattles at you, freeze.
+Don‛t dig into wood piles or other crevices where snakes might be relaxing.
+If one rattles at you, freeze and give it time to retreat.
 Back up very slowly if it doesn't leave.
 Don‛t run or make sudden movements.
 Most rattlers only insist on a few feet of personal space, and if you give them an escape route they'll generally take it.

 IN CASE OF BITE: